 Ghee – It marks knowledge.

-Apart from these must have ingredients, dry fruits and tulsi leaves are also added to this prasad.
+Apart from these must-have ingredients, dry fruits and roasted makhana are also added to this prasad.

-You can read an article in hindi which has more details about Panchamrut here.
+You can read an article in hindi which has more details about Panchamrit here.

 Step by Step Recipe